DHTMLX/gantt-docs/data/api/gantt_min_grid_column_width_config.md

 min_grid_column_width
 =============
-@short:sets the minumum width for the grid (in pixels) while being resized
+@short:sets the minimal width for each grid column (in pixels) while resizing grid

 @type: number